-Participating students will take courses in Music Publishing, Music Business Careers and Entrepreneurship, Music Production and Mixing, as well as a semester-long internship at the various music companies and recording studios in Nashville, including Sony/ATV Music Publishing, Vector Management, Rounder Records and House of Blues Studios to name just a few.
+Participating students will take courses in Music Publishing, Music Business Careers and Entrepreneurship, Music Production, and Recording Techniques and Mixing, as well as a semester-long internship at the various music companies and recording studios in Nashville, including Sony/ATV Music Publishing, Vector Management, Universal Music and Soundstage Studios, to name just a few.
 All courses and internships will be taught by well-established industry professionals and educators with a deep knowledge of their subject area and supervised by the University of New Haven Music faculty.

 Standard University of New Haven tuition plus a $1,500 program fee.
 Travel, housing and meals should be arranged by each student based on vetted information provided by the Department of Music.